 This course is designed to introduce 12th grade students to the systematic and scientific study of the behavior and mental processes of human beings.
 Students are exposed to the psychological facts, principles, and phenomena associated with each of the major subfields within psychology.
 They also learn about the ethics and methods psychologists use in their science and practice.
 Topics include but are not limited to history of psychology, research methods, biological bases of behavior, sensation and perception, states of consciousness, learning, cognition, motivation and emotion, developmental psychology, personality, testing and individual differences, abnormal psychology, psychological disorders and social psychology.
 Additionally, there is an extensive reading and writing summer requirement.
 Students willing to accept the challenge of a rigorous college curriculum should consider enrolling in the course.
+Previous success in an honors or AP Biology class is recommended.
 Any student who enrolls in an AP course is required to take the AP exam in May of the school year.